sgp715/FashionSense_Docs/README.md

 # Fashion Sense API Docs

 ## Description
 These are the API Docs for Fashion Sense.
 They were originally forked from [Slate](https://github.com/lord/slate).

 ## Install
 * Install the Ruby bundler
 ```
-$ sudo apt install ruby-bundler
+$ sudo apt-get install ruby-bundler
 ```
 * Install all the bundles
 ```
-$ bundle exec middleman server
+$ sudo bundle install
 ```

 ## Usage